aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>4</sup>&nbsp;And Esther said: ‘If it seem good unto the king, let the king and Haman come this day unto the banquet that I have prepared for him.’
+ <sup>4</sup>&nbsp;And Esther said: ‘If it seem good unto the king, let the king and Hâman come this day unto the banquet that I have prepared for him.’
 </div></td> </tr>